kkdai/linebot-gemini-cloudfunc/README.md

-# Gemini Pro
+# Gemini Pro LINE Bot on Cloud Function with Firebase Database

-This project demonstrates how to create a LineBot with memory capabilities, allowing for continuous and context-aware conversations.
+This project demonstrates how to create a LINEBot with memory capabilities, allowing for continuous and context-aware conversations.
 The bot leverages several platforms for its development and deployment.

 ## Platforms Used

-- **Line Developers**: To create and configure the LineBot.
+- **LINE Developers**: To create and configure the LINEBot.
 - **Gemini Pro**: To enable conversational AI capabilities.
-- **Google Cloud Functions**: To deploy the Python code and generate a webhook for the LineBot.
+- **Google Cloud Functions**: To deploy the Python code and generate a webhook for the LINEBot.
 - **Firebase**: To establish a real-time database for storing conversation history.

-## LineBot Creation
+## LINEBot Creation

-### Step 1: Create a Bot on Line Developers
+### Step 1: Create a Bot on LINE Developers

 ### Step 2: Configure Bot Basic Information